Outdoor Science Education Program (OSEP)

 - Give students exposure to scientific research

-- Provide students with exposure to scientists as role models, particularly women and minorities
+- Provide students with exposure to scientists as role models, particularly students underrepresented in science

 - Give highly motivated students the opportunity for in-depth study